knewzen/PieBotCode/README.md

 # PieBotCode.
 This is the open source code for the very unknown Discord Bot "PieBot".
+# Can I just steal any of this code?
+No. Many people have worked on this bot for months now.
+Just no. Ask us before copying and pasting the code.
+We will have a license added soon to protect the code.
 # So what is "PieBot"?
 PieBot is a Discord bot bla bla bla. *I need an actual description*.
 # What Is PieBot running?